7 Places to See Gorgeous Fall Foliage Outside DC This Weekend

-According to the Smoky Mountain Foliage predictor map, DC is still in the patchy foliage category—our peak comes in .
+According to the Smoky Mountain Foliage predictor map, DC is still in the patchy foliage category—our peak comes in late October.
 But some counties within driving distance are approaching peak foliage.
 If you’re looking for stunning fall views this weekend, here are some places with partial or near peak foliage near DC:

 Partial Foliage